Reduce Cardiac Surgery Complications. Naturally.

-An extracellular matrix derived from porcine small intestine submucosa (SIS), ProxiCor for Pericardial Closure (PC) regulates the biologic healing immune response to decrease inflammation and stimulate formation of healthy tissue.2,3 Reconstruction of the pericardium using ECM enables surgeons to re-establish essential native anatomic structure.4,5,6
+An extracellular matrix derived from porcine small intestine submucosa (SIS), ProxiCor for Pericardial Closure (PC) modulates the biologic healing response and reduces inflammation.1

 Pericardial reconstruction with ProxiCor has been shown to reduce post-operative complications such as atrial fibrillation, pleural and pericardial effusion, tamponade, and 30-day readmission rates, which have a substantial impact on cost-of-care.4